Status Update

 1. Upgrade /Expand Existing Properties

-· The 2018 RTMSD Capacity Study by Marotta/Main shows the district could expand & improve existing schools to accommodate future growth.
-Options considered at the time included: additions to all school buildings, a new kindergarten & first grade Center, new fifth & sixth grade building, & moving fifth grade to middle school.
-The district is ignoring these cheaper, smarter, faster solutions at your expense.
+· Options considered at the time included: additions to all school buildings, a new kindergarten & first grade Center, new fifth & sixth grade building, & moving fifth grade to middle school.
+The district is ignoring these cheaper, smarter, faster solutions.

 Glenwood Indian Lane